KirillKryukov/naf/Compress.md

 ## Temporary storage

-Compression process stores temporary data on disk.
+Compression process may store temporary data on disk.
-Therefore please check the following before compressing large files:
+Therefore please check the following before running `ennaf`:

 1. Temporary directory is specified in TMPDIR or TMP environment variable, or in `--temp-dir` command line option of your `ennaf` command.